ktonon/two-medium-model/README.md

 Pair production has a striking feature: a single high-energy photon transforms into two particles—an electron and a positron—that are equal in energy but opposite in structure.
 This symmetry suggests that matter must arise from a wave configuration that can collapse into **two complementary standing-wave modes**, differing only in their internal phase alignment.

+> ⚠️ **Note on Terminology**
+>
+> In this document, the word *collapse* refers strictly to a **physical contraction of an LCM wave**, a dynamical process in which a high-frequency traveling wave becomes unstable and reorganizes into a confined standing-wave structure.
+This is a mechanical transformation of real oscillations in a medium. **It has nothing to do with quantum-mechanical wave-function collapse**, which is a separate and unrelated concept.
+To avoid confusion, *we will never use the term “collapse” to mean wave-function collapse* anywhere in this work.

 In earlier drafts, the collapse mechanism was described as the LCM “failing to support” extremely high-frequency oscillations.
 Upon closer examination, a more coherent explanation emerges once the GCM is included.
 In 2MM, the trigger for pair production is not an elastic limit of the LCM at all—it is the **GCM reacting to the growing opacity of the wave**.

 From the GCM’s perspective, a high-frequency LCM wave becomes increasingly compact in *absolute* space (the GCM reference frame).
 As the energy is squeezed into a smaller region, the wave begins to interact more strongly with the GCM flux.
 Once the wave’s energy density crosses a threshold, it becomes **partially opaque** to the GCM.
 This opacity creates a small but rapidly intensifying **GCM shadow**.